Family Crisis Center receives $3,200 donation

-The Family Crisis Center of Walker, Dade, Catoosa & Chattooga Counties recently received a generous donation from a Chattanooga mental health association.
+The Family Crisis Center of Walker, Dade, Catoosa, Chattooga & Dade Counties recently received a generous donation from a Chattanooga mental health association.

 "It was a wonderful donation from CAPA for $3,217.00," Lawson said.